project-sunbird/project-sunbird.github.io/pages/contributions/styleguide.md

 	  - Lessons can be created very easily.
 Very easily is the adjective

-13. Navigation to any screen should be followed by an angular bracket.<br />
+13. Use angular bracket for navigation, for a screen.<br />

       **Examples**